 About the SharePoint Dude:

-The SharePoint Dude is an enthusiast of Microsoft SharePoint and related products.
+I (the self-proclaimed SharePoint Dude) am an enthusiast of Microsoft SharePoint and related products.
 I spent 11 years at Microsoft, learning the ropes of a major software company.
 I did everything from technical support, to knowledge base writing, to training, to consulting, to pre-sales and Partner Readiness.
-My last role at Microsoft was as an Information Worker Solution Specialist, focused on helping the Certified Partner community learn to provide robust collaborative solutions through the use of Microsoft’s Office Suite (i.e. Office, SharePoint, InfoPath, OneNote, Project, Visio, etc.).
+My last role at Microsoft was as an Information Worker Solution Specialist, focused on helping the Certified Partner community learn to provide robust collaborative solutions through the use of Microsoft's Office Suite (i.e. Office, SharePoint, InfoPath, OneNote, Project, Visio, etc.).

-Over this time period, I have had the very unique opportunity to have been the Manufacturer/Vendor, Salesperson, Service Provider, and Consumer.
-This gives me a unique perspective on how these products and solutions are sold, serviced, and used in the real world.
+Eventually, I had been afforded the very unique opportunity to have been the Manufacturer/Vendor, Salesperson, Service Provider, and Consumer.
+This gave me a unique perspective on how SharePoint solutions are sold, planned, deployed, used, and managed in the real world.
 Not many "SharePoint Experts" have experienced all of these aspects of the SharePoint ecosystem first-hand!

 I have since, used that knowledge and experience to help develop my own Agile-type of methodology, specifically designed for portal planning and deployment.
 Like other methodologies, this is a concept and a process.
 However, there are two elements that distinguish the PORTAL Method from other Agile methods: